edlenox-q/zap-core-help-wiki/HelpAddonsInvokeConcepts.md

 # Invoke Applications #

 Other applications can be invoked passing in context information, such as the URL of the message selected.
-So, for example, Nmap could be invoked passing the the site which you want it to scan.
+So, for example, Nmap could be invoked passing the site which you want it to scan.

 Applications are configured using the [Options Applications screen][].